So, you want to play some CS:GO on your Chromebook.

 In this tutorial, I’m going to try to quickly get you set up with a copy of Counter-Strike: Global Offensive on your Chromebook.

 It’s pretty easy to do and should be relatively straightforward.
+The game isn’t too demanding, so even older devices can run it.

 If you have any problems during the guide, just leave a comment and I’ll get back to you ASAP.